Chris-Delcuse/TI-Basic_OS-v3.10/AVANT_PROPOS.md

 All the name functions into the CATALOG and system variables in the VAR-LINK menu, are to be banned as user variables name.

-In some cases: It may NOT crash the program but due stability, CONSIDERABLY increase debugging time.
+In some cases: It may NOT crash the program but due stability reasons, CONSIDERABLY increase debugging time.

 Pitfall to avoid :
 --------------------